GSA-TTS/10x-website/news/policy-as-code.md

 tags: Projects
 ---

-<p class="usa-intro">No policy or rule stays the same forever.
-In a crisis, changes come fast and stakes are higher
+<p class="usa-intro">In a crisis, changes come fast and the stakes are higher
 </p>

 18F has been researching a prototyping technique for writing and publishing policy rules as computer code to improve speed and accuracy.